gilesorr/robotface-utils/README.md

 Website-related utility scripts.

 This set of utility scripts (initially two, and a library they both use) were born out of my work at Toronto Public Library.
-When I told some geek friends about the `chkcertexpiry` script, they thought it was worth releasing to the public.
-My boss has graciously agreed to me publicly releasing these scripts, which were written and are maintained as part of my work at TPL.
+When I told some friends about the `chkcertexpiry` script, they thought it was worth sharing.
+My bosses graciously agreed to me publicly releasing these scripts, which were written and are maintained as part of my work at TPL.
 I hope they're useful.

 ## chkcertexpiry

 Live-checks the expiry date of TLS certificates for a set of websites.
-The website list is directly embedded in the script.
-This will probably change soon - I found it convenient ... right up until this became a git repo.
 Run the script to see a help message.

 ## tlsdetails